 Local councils can issue a penalty charge notice (PCN) against the owner of the vehicle parked there.

-In cases where the parking over the dropped kerb stops you from moving your vehicle into your driveway, the police are unlikely to get involved.
+In cases where the parking over the dropped kerb stops you from moving your vehicle into your drive, the police are unlikely to get involved.